peaceian/jswhiletraining/README.md

-# jswhiletraining
+# JS while training
-There are training for 'while' and 'for loop' training in Java Script.
+There are training for 'while' and 'for loop' in Java Script.<br>
+Using 'while', 'do while', and 'for' to print the sequence of numbers.<br>
+function functionname(parameter1,parameter2,...parameterN){the function;return;}<br>